r0bray/des4800/src/content/plasticity/getting-started.md

 ## Getting Started

-1. Download and install Plasticity
+1. Download and install Plasticity at https://plasticity.xyz.
-2. Contact Plasticity Support for an academic license token.
+2. Contact Plasticity support at contact@plasticity.xyz for an academic license token.
 3. Familiarize yourself with the interface
 4. Learn the basic keyboard shortcuts
 5. Start with simple shapes